 6. Super Maglev Train

-Chinese researchers have recently been looking into the next phase of train transportation, beyond even Maglev technology.
-China and Japan already have very fast Maglev trains that are capable of reaching over 260 miles per hour, but the new next-generation Maglev technology, dubbed super Maglev, will apparently be even faster.
+Chinese researchers have been looking into the next phase of train transportation.
+China and Japan already have very fast Maglev trains that are capable of reaching over 260 miles per hour, but the new next-gen Maglev technology, dubbed super Maglev, will apparently be even faster.

 Super Maglev is built on the same Maglev technology, but it encapsulates the train in a vacuum tube, further reducing air resistance, allowing for higher, mind-boggling speeds.
 Researchers claim that such enclosed-tube Maglev systems could see trains reaching speeds of up to 1800 miles per hour.